ArnaudDarre/portfolio/_projects/bluto.md

   legend='Logo research'
 %}

+{% include components/project-content.html
+  lead='Presentation'
+  content='
-I was able to bring everything I had learned so far on my previous roles and use it for a project I cared about deeply and I had started myself.
-I combined my skills in branding, design systems implentation and UI/UX design to create from scratch a platform that people would acutally use.
+    <p>I was able to bring everything I had learned so far on my previous roles and use it for a project I cared about deeply and I had started myself.
+I combined my skills in branding, design systems implentation and UI/UX design to create from scratch a platform that people would acutally use.</p>
+  '
+%}

 {% include components/project-image.html
   file_name='mockup-leaflet'